JavaScript Required

-The first step in starting a 501c3 501(c)(3) nonprofit organization is to incorporate the nonprofit in your resident state.
-I say resident state because there's so much misinformation regarding where to incorporate your 501c3 501(c)(3) nonprofit and is fueled by companies who know nothing about nonprofit incorporation.
+The first step in starting a 501c3 nonprofit organization is to incorporate the nonprofit in your resident state.
+I say resident state because there's so much misinformation regarding where to incorporate your 501c3 nonprofit, and it's fueled by companies who know nothing about nonprofit incorporation.

 If you don't take anything away from this article, just take the following: DON'T PAY FOR NONPROFIT INCORPORATION SERVICES.

-So how do we get there and what to avoid?
-There are hundreds of Incorporation Companies out there, many with big names and colorful charts to take thousands of dollars of your hard-earned money for something that takes 5 minutes to do and costs nothing.
-Many of these incorporation companies, the ones that I don't even have to name, have packages for 501c3 501(c)(3) Nonprofit Incorporation, Economy, Standard, Silver, Gold express,... like you're buying a greyhound ticket or they're sending you on a cruise vacation.
+There are hundreds of incorporation companies out there, many with big names and colorful charts to take thousands of dollars of your hard-earned money for something that takes 5 minutes to do.
+Many of these incorporation companies have packages for 501c3 Nonprofit Incorporation, Economy, Standard, Silver, Gold, Express,... like you're buying a greyhound ticket or it's a cruise vacation.

 What people don't seem to grasp is that incorporation is nothing more than the legal birth certificate of your organization.
 States keep the barrier low because they want entities on record, not because they think you're launching the next national charity.
 The filing fee covers exactly two things: your articles going into the state database and the state acknowledging that your corporation now exists.
 That's the beginning and the end of it.

-The reason incorporation feels "expensive" to beginners is simple.
-Middleman filing services inflate the process into a premium product and then sell it back to you wrapped in urgency, branding, and buzzwords like compliance package or expedited document set.
+The reason incorporation feels "expensive" to beginners is that these middlemen have inflated the process into a premium product and then sell it back to you wrapped in urgency, branding, and buzzwords like compliance package or expedited document set.
 The state doesn't require any of that.
 The IRS doesn't require any of that.
 You're paying for someone to type your name, address, and purpose into an online form you could have completed in ten clicks.

 Once you understand how little incorporation actually does, the numbers make sense.
-It doesn't grant tax exemption.
-It doesn't create bylaws.
-It doesn't give you an EIN, and it most certainly doesn't give you tax exemption.
+It doesn't grant tax exemption, it doesn't create bylaws, it doesn't give you an EIN, and it most certainly doesn't give you tax exemption.
 It's simply the legal switch that changes your idea into a recognized entity.
-After that, the real work begins, and the real costs appear in the federal process, not at the state incorporation desk.

 So yes, incorporation is cheap.
 It should be.
 Anyone telling you otherwise is upselling, not informing.